caveman8080/bitlocker_rpc/README.md

 To run:

 ./bitlocker_rpc 'bitlocker recovery password hash'
-* Use bitcracker to get your recovery hash *
+* Use bitcracker to get your bitlocker recovery hash *
+* Use ./bitlocker_rpc -h for more information *

 Notes:
 1. This program only supports one GPU.
 There is no option to select a GPU in a multi GPU setup.